siderolabs/talos/website/content/v1.0/guides/discovery.md

 ## Resource Definitions

-Talos v0.14 introduces seven new resources that can be used to introspect the new discovery and KubeSpan features.
+Talos provides seven resources that can be used to introspect the new discovery and KubeSpan features.

 ### Discovery